-Many credit-bearing courses offered as part of the US Coast Guard (USCG) Licensing program have requirements such as sea-days, individual assessment of KUPs (Knowledge, Understanding and Proficiency areas), classroom instruction with little or no new material, vessel maintenance & repair, and watchkeeping that do not easily follow the usual calculation of credits for the total amount of instructional and student work time.
+Many credit-bearing courses offered as part of the U.S. Coast Guard (USCG) Licensing program have requirements such as sea service, practical demonstrations of skill (assessments), classroom instruction, vessel maintenance & repair, and watchkeeping that do not easily follow the usual calculation of credits for the total amount of instructional and student work time.
 However, total hours well exceed the minimum hours per credit requirement.

-- ENGR 510/520/530 Summer Sea Term I/II/III - ENGR 521 Cadet Commercial Vessel Shipping (in lieu of Summer Sea Term II) - MT 510/520/530 Ship Operation and Management I/II/III (Summer Sea Term I/II/III) - MT 521 Cadet Commercial Vessel Shipping (in lieu of Summer Sea Term II) - MTDO 524/525 Cadet Commercial Vessel Shipping Limited Tonnage I/II - MTEO 521/522/523 Cadet Commercial Vessel Shipping Assistant Engineer I/II/III team.
+- ENGR 510/520/530 Summer Sea Term I/II/III - ENGR 521 Cadet Commercial Vessel Shipping (in lieu of Summer Sea Term II) - MT 510/520/530 Ship Operation and Management I/II/III (Summer Sea Term I/II/III) - MT 521 Cadet Commercial Vessel Shipping (in lieu of Summer Sea Term II) - MTDO 524/525 Cadet Commercial Vessel Shipping Limited Tonnage I/II - MTEO 521/522/523 Cadet Commercial Vessel Shipping Assistant Engineer I/II/III

+These courses are audited by the USCG and the Maritime Administration (MARAD) every five years, where all course materials are reviewed during an on-Campus visit by a joint USCG-MARAD evaluation team.
 A mid-cycle internal audit must be conducted by the College and the results presented to the visiting team at the time of the audit.

-These courses are audited by the USCG and the Maritime Administration (MARAD) every five years, where all course materials are reviewed during an on-Campus visit by a joint USCG-MARAD evaluation